The Modeler's Forum

 Post by: Dave Buchholz on February 07, 2025, 10:16:37 PM

-few years ago, I was playing with a molding product that was reusable, similar to Composimold, sold at Arts and Crafts stores.
+A few years ago, I was playing with a molding product that was reusable, similar to Composimold, sold at Arts and Crafts stores.
 Its good for very small quantities.
-It become liquid by heating in the Microwave, then poring it over the master part.
+It becomed liquid simply by heating it up in the Microwave, then poring it over the master part.

-Since using plaster or Hydrocal creates heat, it quickly destroys the detail within the mold.
-But being reusable you can always reheat it, and repour to create another, or other molds.
+Since using plaster or Hydrocal also created heat as it cures it quickly destroys the detail within the mold.
+So unlike silicone or vulcanized molds that can cast many copies, but never be reclaimed.
+With this stuff, only a few rounds of casting can be done before it degrades.
+But..it is reusable .You can always reheat it, and re-pour to create another, or other molds.

 I used the process to create stone walls for the harbor area, which is seen below.
 IMG_1901.JPGIMG_20200420_094500876.jpgThe coloration process as process had several steps from primer, shadows, stone colors to finally moss at the water line.